Step 1: Mark Installation Positions

 At the bottom of the hole you drilled, a layer of gravel acts as a drainage point for ground sleeves.
 This prevents rain, snow, mud and water from accumulating in the ground sleeves for your removable bollards.
 A cylindrical rebar cage provides reinforcement for the ground sleeve or the bollard you plan to install — drop it in the hole and let it rest on top of the gravel.
 Attach a PVC drainage pipe to the bottom of your ground sleeve and place it inside the rebar cage in the hole.

 Installing Ground Sleeves, Bollards and Barriers

 If you are installing ground sleeves for removable bollards, ensure that the surface of the ground sleeve is flush with the surface of the ground and level.
-If you are installing a fixed bollard, ensure that it stands a full 36″ above the surface for the best level of protection.
+If you are installing a surface mounted fixed barrier, ensure that it stands a full 36″ above the surface for the best level of protection.
 Fill the hole with concrete and smooth it level with the ground—if you installed a ground sleeve, wait for the concrete to completely cure before installing your bollard.